linas/anant/README.md

 available.
 The database is used to cache certain intermediate values, to improve performance of various internal algorithms.

-This package has minimal build support. cd to the src directory, and 'make'.
+This package has minimal build support. `cd` to the src directory, and `make`.
 If you want to install the files somewhere, you will have to do this by hand, or custom-tailor to suit your needs.

 There is a unit test, rather ad-hoc in nature, and it is not